eladyesh/Anti_Virus/README.md

 ![image](https://github.com/eladyesh/Anti_Virus/assets/102996033/9465a011-5008-4344-bb99-63d5f83f4bab)
 ![image](https://github.com/eladyesh/Anti_Virus/assets/102996033/242b11aa-9eeb-48a1-9609-86e5f62d08b6)<br><br>
 Here, you can start the VM for the Dynamic Analysis, move the Static And Hash Analyis Windows.
-In the side bar there are 5 options:
+The clock on the right side is a Dial the will tell the probablity of the file of being a virus In the side bar there are 5 options:
 - Home Screen
 - Directory Analysis
 - IP Analysis
 - Terms and Services
-- Configuration <br>
+- Configuration
-The clock on the right side is a Dial the will tell the probablity of the file of being a virus <br>
 ## Dynamic Analysis
 VM when turned on:<br>
 ![image](https://github.com/eladyesh/Anti_Virus/assets/102996033/0d255f54-c437-4003-b998-621e2ec2d1fa)<br><br>